Swillington: Transport

 Swillington does not have a railway station, unlike the nearby town of Garforth, but is served by bus operators.
 The major roads through the village are Wakefield Road (the A642), Swillington Lane and Astley Lane.

 Under proposals released on 28 January 2013, Phase 2 of the High Speed 2 rail link would be built close to the western side of the village, running adjacent to the M1 motorway.
 The HS2 track would cross the existing railway line close to Thorpe Park to the north of the village and also cross Selby road via embankment and bridge.
 Further south a viaduct would be placed across Wakefield Road.
 This line would carry the spur away from Leeds, towards the East Coast Main Line at Church Fenton.

 Education

 The local school, Swillington Primary School has about 270 pupils.
 Swillington does not have its own secondary school, consequently pupils typically attend Garforth Academy or Brigshaw High School.

 YEDL, the local electricity distribution company, has its overhead line school at Swillington where it trains its apprenticed and qualified linesmen in techniques required to work on the electricity network throughout its licence area.

 Sport and recreation

 The village has four local football teams, a bowls team, snooker teams and a rugby league team.
 They use recreational grounds surviving from the mining days.
 There is also a shooting and country sports supply business in town, and a number of horse riding stables.
 Swillington Church also host many groups, including a keen bell ringing team.
-Being on the Leeds Country Way, the area surrounding Swillington, including the River Aire, the Aire and Calder Navigation and the woods of Temple Newsam house are used for cycling.

 Location

-Nearby villages and towns include Austhorpe, Garforth, Kippax, Castleford, Great Preston, Little Preston, Allerton Bywater, Oulton, Woodlesford, Rothwell, Pontefract, Colton, Swillington common and Methley.
+Nearby villages and towns include Austhorpe, Garforth, Kippax, Castleford, Great Preston, Little Preston, Allerton Bywater, Oulton, Woodlesford, Rothwell, Pontefract, Colton, Swillington Common and Methley.